Leann4468/Ex-2--NN/README.md

 <H3>Name: Leann Joby Mathew</H3>
 <H3>Register no: 212222230074</H3>
 <H3>Date: 12.09.2024</H3>

-## Implementation of Perceptron for Binary Classification
+## Ex 02 - Implementation of Perceptron for Binary Classification

 # AIM:
 To implement a perceptron for classification using Python<BR>